yoctoproject/poky/documentation/ref-manual/variables.rst

          EXTRANATIVEPATH = "foo bar"

+   :term:`FAKEROOT`
+      See :term:`bitbake:FAKEROOT` in the BitBake manual.

+   :term:`FAKEROOTBASEENV`
+      See :term:`bitbake:FAKEROOTBASEENV` in the BitBake manual.

+   :term:`FAKEROOTCMD`
+      See :term:`bitbake:FAKEROOTCMD` in the BitBake manual.

+   :term:`FAKEROOTDIRS`
+      See :term:`bitbake:FAKEROOTDIRS` in the BitBake manual.

+   :term:`FAKEROOTENV`
+      See :term:`bitbake:FAKEROOTENV` in the BitBake manual.

+   :term:`FAKEROOTNOENV`
+      See :term:`bitbake:FAKEROOTNOENV` in the BitBake manual.

    :term:`FEATURE_PACKAGES`
       Defines one or more packages to include in an image when a specific item is included in :term:`IMAGE_FEATURES`.